Optical conductivity of a dirty current-carrying superconductor: Model and qualitative results

 Now we turn to the analysis of $\im\sigma(\omega)$ presented in the bottom raw of Fig.~\ref{F:ReIm-plots}.
 In the absence of a supercurrent, the MB theory predicts a monotonic growth of $\im\sigma_\text{MB}(\omega)$ with decreasing frequency, qualitatively similar for all temperatures.
 In the limit $\omega\ll\Delta$, the condensate motion results in a purely inductive response $\im\sigma_\text{MB}(\omega)=\Omega_s(T)/\omega$ [see Eq.\ \eqref{Im-sigma-SC}], where $\Omega_s(T)$ proportional to the superfluid density is given by Eq.\ \eqref{Omegas}.

 A new feature introduced by a finite supercurrent is the appearance of the dip at $\omega \sim 2E_g$ originating from the term $\sigma_2(\omega)$.
 As a counterpart of the peak in $\re\sigma(\omega)$, the dip in $\im\sigma(\omega)$ is also enhanced with increasing $I$ and decreasing $T$.
 Remarkably, the value at the dip, $\min\im\sigma(\omega)$ becomes negative at sufficiently low $T$ and sufficiently high $I$.
 According to Fig.\ \ref{F:ReIm-plots}(e), the region of negative $\im\sigma(\omega)$ at $I=I_c$ exists already at $T=0.7\,T_c$.
 At low temperatures, this region broadens, as evidenced in panel (d).
+Appearance of the negative $\im\sigma(\omega)$ region was recently brought up in Ref.~\cite{Wang2025}.

 Figure \ref{F:ReIm-plots}(d) also reveals that at $T=0$ and $I=I_c$, $\im\sigma(\omega)$ does not diverge but drops to zero at $\omega=0$.
 This peculiar behavior results from a precise cancellation between the $1/\omega$ terms in $\sigma_1(\omega)$, $\sigma_2^\text{qp}(\omega)$, and $\sigma_2^\text{SH}(\omega)$, leading to the vanishing of $\Omega_s$ at zero temperature and the critical current (see Appendix \ref{A:SF0}).